Halifax Logo

 Halifax is a UK stockbroker, part of Halifax (Bank of Scotland), which is owned by the Lloyds Banking Group.

-It has low fees, free deposits and withdrawals from your account, and a straightforward account opening process with the option to set up a UK tax-exempt ISA.
+It offers competitive fees, free deposits and withdrawals from your account, and a straightforward account opening process with the option to set up a UK tax-exempt ISA.
 It is a good choice for beginner investors.

 However, Halifax's product selection is weak.
-Customer support is very poor, taking very long to solve problems.
+Customer support is very poor, it takes very long to solve any problems.
 There are no mobile or desktop trading platforms available.

 BrokerChooser gave Halifax a 4.1/5 rating based on analyzing 600+ criteria and testing via opening a live account.